 Interesting that often neurologists specify a ‘Young Onset’ diagnosis and yet we’ve all been led to believe it’s the same condition as traditional aged PD.
 We’re told that everyone’s PD is different and yet we’re lumped in with everyone else.
 In many instances your YOPD diagnosis gets you an appointment with a general Neurologist, not a PD specialist, and often a Geriatrician.
 How does that sit with people in their 30s?
 Probably as comfortably as they sit among their fellow patients, all several decades older.
 Spot the YOPD ‘square peg’ sitting uncomfortably in a ’round hole’ – and it’s not just the pain of dystonia (which tends not to effect older PWPs).

 We know YOPD has its own challenges with us in the prime of our stressful lives, bringing up kids, climbing the career ladder and so on.
 We know we have 30 or so years to live with the condition.
 We know sooner or later the oral medication will stop working and we’ll have to look to advanced therapies.

-And then – one day, suddenly, Google delivers a credible document that says YOPD is different: “The predominant initial motor symptoms include rigidity and painful cramps which may be followed by tremor, bradykinesia, gait complaints and falls.
+And then – one day, suddenly, Google delivers a credible document that says YOPD really is different: “The predominant initial motor symptoms include rigidity and painful cramps which may be followed by tremor, bradykinesia, gait complaints and falls.
 Compared to PD, there is a lower risk of developing falls and freezing of gait but a higher risk of dystonia, motor fluctuations, and levodopa induced dyskinesia (LID).

 “YOPD patients report higher prevalence of non-motor symptoms including apathy, anxiety disorders (including panic disorders, generalised anxiety disorder, and social phobia), depression, psychosis (hallucinations) and behavioural disturbances (agitation or impulse control disorder).”